ABOUT DELBRIDGE RACING SYNDICATION

 Delbridge Racing offers you the opportunity to participate in the excitement and thrill of the racing industry by becoming an owner or lease shareholder in a racehorse.

-Mark Leo will manage the syndication business.
-Mark has been involved in the racing industry as an owner and syndicate manager for 27 years and is currently an Approved Promoter with Racing Victoria Limited and operates syndicates as an agent under an Australian Finance Service Licence.
-He currently manages all syndicates for Delbridge Racing and has experience in horse selection.
+Mark Leo manages the syndication business.
+Mark has been involved in the racing industry as an owner and syndicate manager for 30 years and has been an Approved Promoter with Racing Victoria Limited and operates syndicates in accordance with the conditions required for an Australian Finance Service Licence.
+He currently manages all syndicates for Delbridge Racing and has proven experience in horse selection.
 To learn more about Mark Leo, click here.

 Since being established in late 2003, Delbridge Racing has a very good strike rate and our scorecard is testimony to the value we are creating for our syndicate member.

 As at August 2015 Delbridge Racing is the syndicator of 52 horses to race for 39 individual winners.
 This represents a winners to horse to race ratio of 75% which is well above the industry average.
 The first crop of horses purchased for syndication resulted in a 100% winning strike rate with Drizzle, Longstreet and Comic Echo winning 21 races between them for Delbridge Racing.

 The first horse syndicated by Delbridge Racing, Drizzle, won $451k in prize money including the 2007 and 2008 Magic Millions Stayers Cup.